-Certificate Programs: Professionals working in packaging or a related field who do not wish to pursue the Master’s degree program may enhance their formal education by earning a certificate.
-Students in the certificate programs enroll for classes as Life-Long Education (LLE) students and are not subject to the admission requirements of the Master’s program.
+Earning a Certificate of Professional Accomplishment is a wonderful way to enhance your experience and previous education with a concrete focus on technical packaging concepts.
+The MSU School of Packaging Certificate Programs are meant for industry professionals working in packaging or a related field looking to enhance their formal education by earning a certificate.
+Students in the certificate programs enroll for classes as Life-Long Education (LLE) students and are not subject to the admission requirements of the Masters program.
 To learn more about and to apply to become a LLE student please visit the MSU registrars page.

 Visit the following page for Frequently Asked Questions.

-This certificate is granted upon successful completion of two (2) of the following six (6) core curriculum classes (PKG 805, 815, 825, 850 & 875; excluding 801, 803, 804) and one (1) online (section 730) packaging elective course 400 level and above online that total at least 3 credits, excluding 801, 803, 804.
+The Certificate of Professional Accomplishment is granted upon successful completion of two (2) of the following five (5) core curriculum classes (PKG 805, 815, 825, 850 & 875) and one (1) online (section 730) packaging elective course 400 level and above online that total at least 3 credits, excluding 801, 803, 804.
 A minimum grade of 2.0 must be achieved in each course to receive the certificate and an overall gpa of 3.0 must be maintained after 9 credits to remain a LLE student at Michigan State University.

 PKG 805 Advanced Packaging Dynamics (3 cr.)
 Spring